What I Wish I’d Known Before My Phone Was Stolen

 There are so many ways to back up your contacts, messages, photos, and more.
 However, until you actually need those back-ups you don’t realize how valuable they are.
-My current service provider offers cloud space for me to use and they offer 5 GB of free space (if you need more you can pay extra to add more GBs).
-Google also has storage for photos and more; and Apple offers the iCloud which is extremely easy to use.
-Even if you have these back-up options installed and set-up on your device, I highly recommend double checking them from time to time.
-I did have my cloud space set-up, but had run out of storage.
+My current service provider offers cloud space and if the free space isn’t enough I can purchase additional cloud space.
+Google offers storage for photos and more, and Apple offers the iCloud which is extremely easy to use.
+Even if you have these backup options installed and set-up on your device, I highly recommend double-checking them from time to time.
+I did have my cloud space set-up but had run out of storage.
 Not realizing that is what led to me losing my precious pictures.

 Set-Up A Passcode On Your Device